Currently Empty: 0mkd

-He used the story about the farmer, who climbed onto the roof with the intention of taking down a bag of gravel.
-The farmer broke one end of the bag, so that all the gravel, one by one, fell out of the bag.
-He was thus able to see the beans with his own eyes and separate those that were moldy or rotten from those that were good.
+He used the story of the farmer, who was climbing into the attic with the intention of taking down a sack of beans.
+The farmer punched a hole in one end of the sack, allowing all the beans, one bean at a time, to fall out of the sack.
+He could see the beans with his own eyes and separate those that were moldy or rotten from those that were good.
+Buddha recommends in the text that just like this farmer, we humans also practice how to pay attention to every single "bean" from and in our life.

 Exercise